ImeneYAHIAOUI/al-newbank/adr/adr001-improve-resilience-payment-gateway.md

 ### Disadvantages:
 1. Increased complexity in terms of coordination between services.
 2. Both services communicate with the same database, which may affect database performance and introduce a bottleneck in database transactions.

-## Follow-up

-Monitoring of this decision will be conducted through continuous performance monitoring, availability checks, and user feedback.
-Adjustments to the architecture may be made as necessary.